Generalized Cahn effect and parton 3D motion in a covariant approach: Intrinsic 3D motion in covariant parton model

-At the end, we can complete the obtained relations by corresponding figures.
-Transverse momentum distribution functions $f_{1}^{q}(x,\mathbf{p}_{T})$ are calculated from Eq. (\ref{q11}), for input distributions $f_{1}^{q}(x)$ we used the standard parameterization \cite{Martin:2004dh} (LO at the scale $ 4GeV^{2}$).\ In Fig. \ref{fg2} we have results for $u$ and $d-$quarks.
-Left part demonstrates, that $x$ and $p_{T}$ are not independent variables.
-In accordance with relation (\ref{c18}), in the sample of partons with fixed $ p_{T}$ the region of low $x$ is effectively suppressed.
-For increasing $ p_{T} $ the effect is getting more pronounced.
-The right part of the figure confirms, that typical value of $p_{T}$ in this approach corresponds to the estimates based on the leptonic data in Sec. \ref{sec3}.
+Now, we can apply the obtained relations for corresponding numerical calculation. {The} transverse momentum {dependent} distribution functions $ f_{1}^{q}(x,\mathbf{p}_{T})$ are calculated from Eq. (\ref{q11}), for input distributions $f_{1}^{q}(x)$ we used the standard parameterization \cite {Martin:2004dh} (LO at the scale $4GeV^{2}$).\ In Fig. \ref{fg2} we have results for $u$ and $d-$quarks. {The left panel} demonstrates, that $x$ and $ p_{T}$ are not independent variables.
+In accordance with the relation (\ref {c18}), in the sample of partons with fixed $p_{T}$ the region of low $x$ is effectively suppressed.
+For {larger} $p_{T}$ the effect is getting more pronounced.
+The right {panel} of the figure demonstrates, that {the} typical value of $p_{T}$ in this approach corresponds to the estimates based on the leptonic data in Sec. \ref{sec3}.

+Further, let us compare our model giving the {relation} (\ref{q11}) with the approach described in the recent paper \cite{D'Alesio:2009kv}.
+The corresponding relation (57) in the cited paper reads: